3 Easy Ways to Get Votes on Facebook and Win Contests

 Join Facebook Vote Exchange Groups

-Many Facebook groups have been created to allow people to ask for votes for their contest entries.
-In most cases, you will be expected to return votes by helping to vote for the people who voted for you.
+Many Facebook groups exist to allow people to ask for votes for their contest entries.
+In most cases, you'll be expected to "return" votes by helping to vote for the people who voted for you.
 Be sure to read the rules of each voting exchange group that interests you before participating.

 Vote exchange groups spring up and disappear regularly.
 Use Google search and Facebook search to find current groups.